LATN

 LATN 20300 Intermediate Latin III

-Immerse yourself in real writings from Ancient Rome, and the long subsequent tradition of Latin literature.
-This course involves reading selections from a major monument of Roman literature (for instance, Vergil's Aeneid).
-There will be discussion of the relationship between language and literary art, the legacy of the work or works studied, and study of grammar and vocabulary as necessary.
+Immerse yourself in the Latin poetry written by various authors from ancient Rome through the long tradition and reception of Latin literature.
+This course involves reading (a) substantial selection(s) from (an) important moment(s) in this literary history (e.g. Vergil's Aeneid, Ovid’s Metamorphoses).
+In addition to translation, regular discussion will focus on the relationship between language and literary art, the legacy of the work or works under consideration, and the study of grammar and vocabulary as necessary.
+This course is appropriate for students who have completed LATN 112, LATN 201, LATN 202, or their equivalent.

 LATN 20200 Intermediate Latin II